mgimeno/knights-tour/README.md

 A knight's tour is a sequence of moves of a knight on a chessboard such that it visits every square exactly once.

+This project lets you select how big the chessboard is and tries to find a knight's tour solution in it.

 ## Demo URL

 [http://knights-tour.marcosgimeno.com](http://knights-tour.marcosgimeno.com)